Gandulf of Piacenza: Career

-Gandulf was one of several low-ranking nobleman, like Milo of Verona, who profited from the wars and anarchy in Italy that followed the deposition of the Emperor Charles the Fat in 887.
+Gandulf was one of several low-ranking nobleman, like Milo, Count of Verona, who profited from the wars and anarchy in Italy that followed the deposition of the Emperor Charles the Fat in 887.
 He had already surpassed his father's rank and influence by the time he first enters the historical record.
 In the royal capital of Pavia on 2 June 907, he witnessed a concession made by the abbot of Nonantola to one Lambert, a Frankish vassal of Marquis Adalbert I of Ivrea.
 While his father never learned to write his own name, Gandulf signed himself at the top of the witness list, a clear sign of his prominence on the occasion.
 Since the charter of concession was dated by the years of King Berengar I, it is significant to historians as the earliest indication that Adalbert of Ivrea had returned to Berengar's allegiance after his support for a rival king, Louis III, in 905.

 By December 918, Gandulf was an imperial vassal, directly owing fealty to Berengar, who had been crowned emperor in 915.
 By this time, he also had his own vassals.
 In 924, Berengar was assassinated.
 After a disputed succession, Count Hugh of Arles established himself as king of Italy in July 926.
 In 927, Milo of Verona foiled a plot by two dissident judges, Walpert and Everard Gezo, to assassinate Hugh during a visit to Pavia.
 From this point on, with the memory of Berengar's assassination still also fresh, Hugh relied heavily on men of lower rank who had proven their loyalty to Berengar.
 Gandulf was one who benefited from this policy.
 These men, who owed their promotion to high rank to the king's favour, were expected, not always correctly, to be loyal out of gratitude.